Integrations¶

 - Records: the generated

 dx.Modelinstances, the typed object layer. - Arrow views: the flattened table form with typed anchor columns.
-This is the data-plane lingua franca, and most ML targets go through Arrow rather than bespoke per-framework code.
+Most ML exporters consume Arrow rather than bespoke per-framework representations.

 - The anchor resolver: